openzfsonosx/zfs/README.markdown

 This is a very early alpha of ZFS on OSX, to be the next generation of MacZFS.
-Currently, it builds only zfs.kext, which is the core of ZFS functionality in the XNU kernel.
-The build will continue past the completion of zfs.kext and on to the yet-unported userspace, yielding lots of errors.
 Test this with the expectation of a kernel panic. zfs.kext depends upon spl.kext, so start with that repository.

 It is tested primarily on Mac OS 10.8.2 and secondarily on 10.6.8, with